The 10 Best Healthy Snacks for Weight Loss, according to a Dietitian

 Losing weight doesn't mean giving up the foods you love.
 Believe it or not, giving yourself little treats may be the secret to losing weight-for good.
 Aiming to be "too good" sets you up to fail—you may also end up overeating in the long run just to feel satisfied, per 2022 research in the Journal of Cognition.

 Popcorn is high in fiber and even delivers a little protein.
 A 1-ounce serving (about 3 cups) of air-popped popcorn has 4 grams of fiber, almost 4 grams of protein and clocks in at 110 calories.
 This combination makes it a snack with staying power.
 Popcorn is actually a whole grain and 3 cups is a huge serving-especially when you compare it to other crunchy, salty snacks like chips.
 Many companies are making bagged popcorn, see our favorite healthy popcorn picks.

 Use snacks to fill nutritional gaps.
-Choose those that provide calcium and fiber-two nutrients that people often skimp on.
+Choose snacks that provide calcium and fiber—two nutrients that people often don't eat enough of.
 Yogurt with fruit delivers calcium and fiber, plus protein and gut-healthy probiotics (learn about what happens in your body when you don't eat enough fiber).